mckenzies125/bikeshare_analysis/README.md

 Rose Snyder (Question 1 -  What are the user profiles of the bike users?)

-Pax Zissler (Question 2 - Which stations in New York are the most popular?)
+Pax Zissler and Joseph Fleishman (Question 2 - Which stations in New York are the most popular?)

 McKenzie Skrastins (Question 3 - Can a regression model be created to predict the trip duration of a user's ride, based on their gender, age, subscriber status, time of day, start location, etc.?)